Procedure: Home-based work

 Starting the process

-- A professional staff member makes an application in writing on the home based work self-assessment and work schedule form to their immediate supervisor to request a home based working arrangement.
+- A staff member makes an application in writing on the home-based work self-assessment and work schedule form to their immediate supervisor to request a home-based working arrangement.
+An individual flexibility agreement may also be required.

 - The supervisor provides the completed form to the approved delegate for consideration.

 - the requirements of the College, Research School or Service Division including the potential impact on performance of the work unit as a result of the home-based work arrangement;